Skip to content

 Editorial continuity

 Content published on this site documents observations, analyses, and phenomena related to semantic architecture, advanced SEO, and AI systems.
 They aim for durable understanding rather than immediate performance, and may include cases where non-response constitutes the correct outcome.
-The canonical and constraining definition of the entity is published on /entity/ and in associated machine-first files.
+The canonical and constraining definition of the entity is published on /en/entity/ and in associated machine-first files.

 Works and standards